 In the trial version of Octaved Flow, you may have created a project in which you yourself have the role of project manager.
 You do not see work packages of this project in your workspace - after all, this means that you are responsible for the project management and not for the implementation of the work packages.
 Just assign yourself the role Performing in a work package and it will immediately appear in your workspace.

-When you click on a task, a dotted "handle" appears on the left that allows you to drag and drop tasks to re-sort them.
+When you hover the cursor over task, a dotted "handle" appears on the left that allows you to drag and drop tasks to re-sort them.

-Tasks can be indented using the 3-dot menu.
+Tasks can be indented using the arrow to the right of the input field.
 The indentation is for better overview, there is no functional dependency.

 So when you have completed all indented tasks, decide for yourself if this should also complete the parent task, and then check it off.